ingo/ingo.github.io/_recipes/doubletree_cookies.md

 title: Doubletree Cookies
 ---

-Perfect for a sweet treat or dessert.
 These cookies are a signature recipe from DoubleTree, known for their rich flavor and soft texture.
 They are filled with semi-sweet chocolate chips and chopped walnuts, making them a perfect sweet treat or dessert.

 ### Ingredients